Frequently Asked Questions

 A. The special stabilizing plate and automatic switch on the 5-APCP pump can all be taken off of the pump fairly easily and once that is done the pump can be cleaned around its bottom intake very easily.

-Q. "My pump 5-APCP pump comes on and only hums, what should I do?"
+Q. "My model 5-APCP pump comes on and only hums, what should I do?"

 A. Disconnect the power supply, (removing both plugs), then remove the pump.
 Remove the stabilizer plate and the debris screen from the pump.
 Check the impeller for any obstructions, (small pebbles, plant buds or even leaf stems that will wrap around the shaft of the impeller).
 Clear the impeller of all obstructions and replace the debris screen.
 Now separate the pump cord from the switch cord and briefly plug the pump power cord in to check if the impeller spins.
-If the pump still hums and the impeller does not spin, please contact us immediately.
+If the pump still hums and the impeller does not spin, please contact our customer service team and they will gladly help resolve any issues you are having.

 Q. "Can I cut off the plug from the end of the Little Giant RS-5LL remote switch so that I can hardwire it into my system?"